 Dublin’s Fair City Day!
 We say beannacht agus ádh mór (goodbye and good luck) to our friends on the Maugherow Peninsula and skip across the heart of Ireland to Dublin City to check into your comfortable hotel for your last full day in Ireland.
 This will give you ample time and opportunity to do a little shopping and to see this beautiful historic city.
 You can choose to visit extraordinary places like Dublin Castle, Trinity College–where you see the Book of Kells, Kilmainham Gaol which is famous for the Easter Rising of 1916, the Dublin Zoo, St. Patrick’s Cathedral, the Guinness Brewery, Stephens Green, Grafton Street (for great shopping, pubs and some of the best street musicians in the world), Phoenix Park, the National Museum, and the National Museum of Natural History.
 There is always great “craic” in the lively Temple Bar area and then walk across the Half Penny Bridge to famous O’Connell Street for more Irish culture, history and shopping.
 The nightlife is mighty with traditional Irish music and your last night in Ireland will be one to remember!

-*Optional Activities: Irish Cooking class, horseback riding on a beach, mountain climb, hill walking, golfing, surfing, ziplining, and the creative art experience. *Some of these activities will have an additional cost.
+Optional Activities: Irish Cooking class, horseback riding on a beach, mountain climb, hill bike riding, walking, golfing, surfing, and spa treatments. *Some of these activities will have an additional cost.

 We cannot possibly name and describe all the hidden places and gems that we unearth for you.
 We want our secrets to be shared with you on your Wild West Irish Tour.
 We could spend two days alone on the Maugherow peninsula exploring the “Punch Bowl” (a geological stunner), Serpents Head Beach, Golden Stand and the thick forests nearby.
 We visit Sligo Town for a good bit of shopping and some fun and diversion.
 We tour Sligo Abbey and the local museums.
 We visit Coney Island, Drumcliffe, Dromahair, County Leitrim, Trinity Island Castle in Roscommon, Lough Key, Creevykeel Court Tomb, Carrowkeel and the Caves of Keash, a donkey rescue, Curlew Castle, Michael Quirke Woodcarver, (and storyteller) the Coleman Heritage Centre in Gurteen, Ballintrillick and many more wonderful places.